Budhathoki-A/contact-keeper/ReadMe.txt

         app.listen(PORT, () => console.log(`Server started on port ${PORT}`));

-Step 3: Open the postman application and put the url for getting request from port 5000
+Step 3: Open the postman application and put the url for getting request from
+        port 5000
         After this:
                 app.get('/', (req, res) =>
                 res.json({ msg: 'Welcome to the ContactKeeper API...' }) ); lines of code gives you teh written output on postman.

 Step 4: Create a folder routes and put files, contacts.js, users.js and auth.js
         inside routes folder.
 After that we defined the routes fro each file that are created within in routes folder.
         as: app.use('/api/name of file', require(location of the file in the directory))

+Step 5: Creating and linking the database.
+        first create directory called config and add file named, default.json(The purpose of this file is for global variables)